-Ganache is a French term referring to a smooth mixture of chopped chocolate and heavy cream, used as a glaze, sauce or icing used as filling for pastries, to make truffles or to glaze cakes.
+Ganache is a French term referring to a smooth mixture of chopped chocolate and heavy cream, used as a glaze, sauce or icing used as a filling for pastries, to make truffles or to glaze cakes.

 Before making a ganache, you will need a good quality chocolate (dark or white) to melt.
 Chocolates with around 70% cocoa content will make your desserts much tastier.